msillano/IoTwebUI/README20.md

 #### EXPERT Mode: To Control Everything Controllable

-EXPERT mode offers total control over the customization of IoTwebUI.
+EXPERT mode offers total control over the customization of IoTwebUI:
 - Access the configuration interfaces and make changes that will be valid only for that run.
 - Copy the data from the "export pad" to the configuration files to make your choices stable.
 - You can disable EXPERT mode in the configuration when you have finished customizing.

 <hr>